khegazy/BIGR/README.md

 Prerequisites
 -------------
-Below are the minimum required versions of Python and used packages:
+Below is the minimum required version of Python, Python packages, and scattering amplitudes:
 - `Python >= 3.9.7`
 - `Numpy >= 1.21.4`
 - `Scipy >= 1.6.2`